-Thank you for visiting the web site for the Massachusetts Substance Use Helpline.
+Thank you for visiting the web site for the Chapter 260 website.
 We appreciate that many visitors are concerned about accessibility to their digital government and we pledge that the Helpline is committed to achieving meaningful accessibility to this online environment.
 This portal has been designed to offer Massachusetts’ citizens easy and efficient access to state government resources and services.
 In addition, reasonable efforts will be made to accommodate all users who utilize standards compliant web browsers, as well as enabling software or assistive technology.

 Standards for Compliance

 Extensive effort is made to adhere to the Federal Section 508 Standards requirements set forth in the Rehabilitation Act that was amended in 1998.
 These standards were created to help eliminate barriers in information technology, make new opportunities available for people with disabilities and encourage the development of technologies that help achieve these goals.
 For more information about these standards please visit the Section 508 web site (www.hhs.gov/web/508) or the Federal Access Board web site (www.access-board.gov).